andreasm80/blog.local/content/posts/2025-11-13-arista-mss/index.md

 PVLAN - Port Isolation in the bridge - alternative to PVLAN..
 Needs some tweaking like local-proxy-arp on the interface on the switch...

-vZTX -

-## Deploying MSS in my lab

-### vZTX appliance

-Arista MSS supports two kinds of ZTX appliances

-CloudEOS - convert to monitor

-When enrolled in CloudVision, make sure there are no reconciliation not applied on the device.

-### TOR switch preparation

-There is a simple configuration that needs to be done on the switches that will be part of MSS.
-As I only have one switch in my lab, a 720XP, I just need to prepare this simple configuration on it.
-A P2P link to my vZTX device, and a loopback interface.
-These loopback interfaces must be identical across all the switches in the same security zone.